lanets/Volops/README.md

 # Volops (Volunteer Operations System)

 System to manage volunteers for an event.
 This system is a rails application within a docker container.
-It also uses react through the rails webpacker gem.
+It also uses react through the react-rails webpacker gem.

 ### Prerequisites